diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.3.3: Data store

-Data sets are great! they help us to store state and share it accros our webapp.
+Data sets are great!
+They help us to store state and share it across our webapp.
-The only issue is, they are not persistent, if we refresh the browsers, that data is gone. would it be nice if we just have a magic tag, that by only wraping our data sets on it, it will store all of it on [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) or [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and it magically integrates with all the `data-query` we alreary wrote...
+The only issue is, they are not persistent.
+If we refresh the browsers, that data is gone.
+Wouldn't it be nice if we just have a magic tag, that by simply wrapping our data sets in it, it will store all of it on [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) or [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and it magically integrates with all the `data-query` we already wrote?...

-Introducing... (>\*.\*)> `data-store` <(\*.\*<)
+Introducing... (>\*.\*)> `data-store` <(\*.\*<).
 This component will handle the heavy lifting of setting up IndexedDB and keeping datasets in sync after a refresh.

 Lets see it in action!

 Create a `data-store` tag with an id of `session-store` and move the `current-username` and `current-level` data sets inside it.
-Data store will only interact with children data sets
+Data store will only interact with children data sets.

-and move the `#current-username` and `#current-level` data sets inside.
+Move the `#current-username` and `#current-level` data sets inside:
 ```html
 ...
 <data-store id="session-store">